Home > Resources > How to transfer iPhone photos to your MacBook Air

 Read more: How to recover photos on iPhone without backup

 As a wireless transfer technology developed by Apple, AirDrop can be used to share files, photos, audio and video, etc. between macOS, iOS or iPadOS devices.
-But before you send photos and videos from iPhone to MacBook Air M1 / M2, you need to meet some conditions:
+But before you send photos and videos from iPhone to MacBook Air, you need to meet some conditions:

 • Your iPhone and MacBook Air both have Wi-Fi and Bluetooth turned on.

-• Select "Contacts Only" or "Everyone" / "Everyone for 10 minutes" as the receive setting.
+• Set the AirDrop visibility range to "Contacts Only" or "Everyone" / "Everyone for 10 minutes."

 1. Enable AirDrop on iPhone.
-Swipe the screen to the bottom left or up to access the Control Center, tap the AirDrop and select "Contacts Only" or "Everyone."
+Swipe the screen to access the Control Center, long-press the network tile, then tap the "AirDrop" and select "Contacts Only" or "Everyone."

-2. Enable AirDrop on MacBook Air.
+2. Turn on AirDrop on MacBook Air.
 Navigate to Control Center icon in the taskbar at the top right of the screen, make sure AirDrop is open and "Contacts Only" or "Everyone" is selected.

 3. Open the Photos app on your iPhone and select your preferred items.
-If you want to transfer more than one picture, you can select multiple pics by tapping "Select" in the upper right corner.
+To share more than one picture, tap "Select" in the upper right corner to pick multiple photos.

-4. Tap the "Share" icon in the lower left corner, then tap the "Airdrop" icon and select your MacBook Air device.
+4. Tap the "Share" icon in the lower left corner, then tap the "AirDrop" icon and select your MacBook Air as receiving device.

 Cloud-based Services - Safe and Reliable